PixarAnimationStudios/ruby-jss/lib/jamf/README.md

 #### Tokens can be invalidated

 If you know you're done using a token, and want to be sure a copy of it cant be used from anywhere else, use the token's `invalidate` method, which will tell the server to stop accepting it as valid.
-The Connection object also has a `logout` method which will invalidate the token before reseting all the connection values.
+The Connection object also has a `logout` method which will invalidate the token before disconnecting.

-Be careful if you use tokens in multiple places, since you could break some other connection using the token.
+Be careful if you use tokens in multiple places, since invalidating a token would break any other connection using it.

+### Endpoints Implemented

+As the Jamf Pro API evolves during its early stages, many enpoints are coming and going and changing.

+All of the more-recent, stable endpoints have a version number in their path, e.g. 'v1'.
+Ruby-jss will only implement endpoints that have a version number, since the others are deprecated.
+The only current exception to this is the /auth endpoint, needed for authentication to the API.
+Once it is updated, ruby-jss will use the new endpoint.

+Even among those that have version numbers, ruby-jss will probably never implement all of them.
+The developers at Pixar will focus on those useful to them.
+If you would like to see others, feel free to contribute your own code, or send us a note asking for what you'd like.
+If you want to contribute, we'll be happy to help out if you're just learning ruby.

+As of this writing, here are the endpoints/resources that are at least partially implemented in the Jamf module:

+- /auth
+- /v1/app-store-country-codes
+- /v1/buildings
+- /v2/categories
+- /v1/computer-prestages
+- /v1/departments
+- /v1/inventory-preload
+- /v1/mobile-device-prestages

 ## Under the Hood